jjpaulo2/free-templates-for-design/readme.md

 # Free templates for design

 A templates collection from web most used social medias, for make design arts.
 You can use every templates here freely.

-The templates were done using [Inkscape](https://inkscape.org) and the files are **Scalable Vector Graphics** (.svg).
+The templates were done using [Inkscape](https://inkscape.org) and the files are **Scalable Vector Graphics** (.svg), what make it compatible with every vectors editors like _Adobe Illustrator_ or _Corel Draw_.

 ## Templates